Effsy/reddit-arg/README.md

 pip3 install -r requirements.txt
 ```

-Download the Wikipedia 100d glove word vectors from https://nlp.stanford.edu/projects/glove/
+Download the (Wikipedia 100d glove word vectors)[https://nlp.stanford.edu/projects/glove/]
 Save the file to `./word_vectors/glove.6B.100d.txt`

+The relations model is a large file that must be downloaded separately here:

 ## Configuration

+PRAW requires configuration.
+(Sign up for access to the Reddit API)[https://www.reddit.com/wiki/api#wiki_reddit_api_access] to retrieve the credentials.
-PRAW requires configurations.
-Create a `praw.ini` file in the root directory as follows:
+Create a `praw.ini` file in the root directory, using your credentials where appropriate:

 ```bash
 [arg-mining]